ShivaniThadiyan/app-modernization-doc/README.md

 3. Note that you have access to two resource groups – ODL_App-xxxxx-01 and ODL_App-xxxxx-02.
 Note: ODL_ARM-xxxxx-01 has the pre-deployed environment **ODL_App-xxxxx-02** is a Resource group.you will use **ODL_App-xxxxx-02** to deploy new resources.

-4. Navigate to the resource group **ODL_App-xxxxx-01** and view the already existing resources such as LABVM Virtual Machine, Disk, etc
+4. Navigate to the resource group **ODL_App-xxxxx-01** and view the already existing resources such as LABVM Virtual Machine, Disk, etc.

-5. Using a remote desktop client, open a Remote Desktop Session into the LABVM using the labvmdnsname and credentials you received.
+* **LABVM** has been configured with the following:
+  1. IE Enhanced Security has been disabled
+  2. SQL Server Express 2017
+  3. SQL Server Management Studio 2017
+  4. Files are downloaded into **C:\Hackathon**

+5. Users can select **LABVM** and click on **Connect** to download the RDP file
+* Open the RDP file to connect to the LABVM.
+Provide the credentials you received to login to the VM
+* Once you login to the LABVM, server manager will open.
+Select Local Server and verify that IE Enhanced Security Configuration has also been turned off
-6. Now go to -> **C:\Hackathon**, you will see that files are already downloaded.
+6. Now go to C:\Hackathon and verify the student files are there.

 ## Verify Azure Access

 Open a browser instance in private or incognito mode and login to [Microsoft Azure Portal](https://portal.azure.com) using the credentials provided.